xdissent/angular-hint-directives/README.md

 ```

 #### Using Deprecated Options
 AngularHintDirectives will notify you if you are using deprecated options when instantiating your directive.
-In the example below you will be warned about using the 'replace' option in your directive.
+In the example below you will be warned about using the deprecated 'replace' option in your directive.

 ```javascript
 angular.module('breadcrumbs').